sandarshp/sjdm-proj/README.md

 The directories are organized as follows

+**plots** - plots generated from analysis.ipynb

+**task_code** - code for the task used in Study 2

+**task_data** - behavioral data from study 1 and study 2

+**task_demo_link** - contains the link to the demo experiment

-analysis_scripts - Contain the two scripts you'll need for analysis. analysis.ipynb is the main analysis script. run_models.ipynb generates model outputs that are used by the main analysis script.
+**analysis_scripts** - Contain the two scripts you'll need for analysis. analysis.ipynb is the main analysis script. run_models.ipynb generates model outputs that are used by the main analysis script.
 Use requirement.txt to set up the python environment.
 Run the following in your terminal to setup the environment

   conda create -n myenv python=3.10